-District's official student records of: (Date of Birth) (Legal Name of Student) The undersigned requests copies of the following official student records of the above student: The undersigned certifies that they are (check one): An official of another school system in which the student intends to () (a) enroll. () An authorized representative of the Comptroller General of the United (b) States.
-An authorized representative of the Secretary of (c) () the U.S. Department of Education or U.S. Attorney General An administrative head of an education agency as defined in Section (d) 408 of the Education Amendments of 1974. () () An official of the Iowa Department of Education. (e) A person connected with the student's application for, or receipt of, () (f) financial aid (SPECIFY DETAILS ABOVE.)
-A representative of a juvenile justice agency with which the school () (g) district has an interagency agreement.

-The undersigned agrees that the information obtained will only be redisclosed consistent with state or federal law without the written permission of the parents of the student, or the student if the student is of majority age.
+(Leg al Name of Student) (Date of Birth) The undersigned requests copies of the follow ing official student records of the above student: The undersigned certifies that they are (check one): (a) An official of another school system in venroll. which the student intends to () (b) An authorized representative of the ComStates. nptroller General of the United () (c) An authorized representative of the Secrethe U.S. Department of Education or U.S. () (d) An administrative head of an education 408 of the Education Amendments of 19 - ( ) (e) An official of the Iowa Department of E ducation. ( ) (f) A person connected with the student's a financial aid (SPECIFY DETAILS ABO ( ) (g) A representative of a juvenile justice age district has an interagency agreement. ency with which the school ( ) state undersigned agrees that the information of e or federal law without the written permiss student is of majority age. obtained will only be redisclosed ssion of the parents of the student consistent with , or the student if (Signature) (Title)

-(Signature)

-(Title)

 (Agency)

-APPROVED: Date: Address:
+APPROVED: Date:Address:

-Signature: City:

-Title: State: ZIP:

-Dated: Phone
+Signature: Title: Dated: City: ZIP: Phone Number:

-Dated.
-Number:

-1 (dillot)